qihongl/demo-q-learning/README.md

 # demo-q-learning

-a simple demo of q learning
+a implementation of q learning from scratch

 ### files:
 ```
 ├── GridWorld.py                    # the env
 ├── LinearAgent.py                  # a linear agent in pytorch
 ├── run_lqn_agent.py                # run the pytorch linear agent
-├── run_lqn_agent_minimal.py        # run a linear agent, update weights by hand
+├── run_lqn_agent_minimal.py        # run a linear agent, update weights by hand (no autodiff)
 └── utils.py
 ```